-Biosecurity – Prevention is Better Than Cure24 September 2013
+Biosecurity: Prevention is Better Than Cure30 September 2013

-GLOBAL - When it comes to viral respiratory diseases such as Infectious bronchitis (IB) and Newcastle Disease (ND), prevention is better than cure, says the Aviagen Technical Transfer Team.
+UK - When it comes to viral respiratory diseases such as Infectious bronchitis (IB) and Newcastle Disease (ND), prevention is better than cure, says the Aviagen Technical Transfer Team.

 Whilst these key infections can be prevented by appropriate vaccination, the best defence against disease challenges to a flock are effective biosecurity measures.